Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

-In order to validate the pseudo ground-truth annotations, we use our EFT datasets to train from scratch pose regressors and assess their 3D reconstruction performance on standard benchmarks.
-We also consider combinations of the EFT datasets with other datasets, such as H36M, that come with 3D ground-truth annotations.
+In~\cref{s:benchmark} we have assessed the EFT-augmented datasets via a human study.
+We now assess them based on how well they work when used to train pose regressors from scratch\footnote{ResNet50 of HMR is initialized with ImageNet pretrained weights.}.
+To this end, we follow the procedure described in~\cref{s:details} and train the HMR model using the EFT datasets in isolation as well as in combination with other 3D datasets such as H36M.
 In all cases, we use as single training loss the prediction error against 3D annotations (actual or pseudo), with a major simplification compared to approaches that mix, and thus need to balance, 2D and 3D supervision.
-In particular, we use SPIN~\cite{kolotouros2019spin} as regressor, but we retain only the network \emph{architecture}, switching off their use of SMPLify to learn from 2D annotations.